TZstatsADS/Spring2020-Project4-group1/README.md

 - postpocessing: Singular value decomposition with K-nearest neighbor

 We are going to compare the regularization methods given stochastic Gradien descent factorization algorithm and KNN post processing.
-Then evaluate their results.
+Finally, we will combine the prediction through the linear regression process.

 **Contribution statement**: [default]